 - 1 teaspoon dried thyme leaves

-- Combine your Marinade ingredients in a small bowl; whisk to combine.
+- Marinade: Combine the Marinade ingredients in a small bowl; whisk to combine.
 Place pork tenderloin in a glass container or a gallon-sized silicone bag.
 Pour marinade over top and coat the pork tenderloin all over.
 Pressing out as much air as possible, seal the bag and place in the refrigerator for 30 minutes.
 (You can also prep this ahead of time and marinate overnight in the refrigerator).

-- Ensure grill grates are clean and bring grill to medium-high heat (350-450 degrees F).
+- Grill: Ensure grill grates are clean and bring grill to medium-high heat (350-450 degrees F).
 Remove pork tenderloin from marinade and reserve about 1/4 cup of the marinade (put it in a little bowl) to be used to baste the pork tenderloin as it grills.